Should the UK reset its carbon price trajectory?

 Paradoxically, the post-Brexit creation of the UK ETS came at a time when the EU ETS had finally been fixed.
 The two systems initially traded fairly close together, but from the start of 2023 they diverged, reflecting a UK government decision to increase the supply of carbon allowances.
 The situation was fully reversed, the UK replacing a fixed system with one it promptly broke.

-The price difference widened in the summer of 2023 with the UK ETS falling faster than the EU ETS so UK buyers of carbon allowances were paying less than their EU counterparts even with the CPF included.
+The price difference widened in the summer of 2023 with the UK ETS falling faster than the EU ETS, meaning that UK buyers of carbon allowances were paying less than their EU counterparts even with the CPF included.

 Carbon Border Adjustment Mechanism (CBAM)